Comas20/PM-Telef-101C/README.md

 ## 1.2 MODEL dir
 Inside the __MODEL__ directory, we have the following items:

-- A Jupyter Notebook: This file contains the algorithm and code used to train our predictive model.
+- A Jupyter Notebook with the first model version: This file contains the algorithm and code used to train our predictive model.
 It details the methodology, including data preprocessing, model selection, training procedures, and evaluation metrics.

-- Accident predictions xlsx file: This file includes the estimated probabilities of accidents, which were generated after applying the model to a subset of our training data.
+- Accident predictions xlsx file for small test set: This file includes the estimated probabilities of accidents, which were generated after applying the model to a subset of our training data.
 This output is essential for understanding the model's predictive capabilities and assessing its performance.

+- A Jupyter Notebook with the updated model version: This file contains the algorithm and code used to save the weights obtained after training our predictive model with the same configuration as the initial version.
+Additionally, it includes code to predict accident probabilities for the entire cleaned dataset.
+The notebook provides a detailed methodology, including data preprocessing steps, model selection rationale, training procedures, and evaluation metrics.

+- Accident predictions xlsx file for the whole dataset: This file includes the estimated probabilities of accidents, which were generated after applying the model to the whole cleaned dataset.
+This output is essential for understanding the model's predictive capabilities and assessing its performance.

+- Pre trained weights: This text file provides a link to a Google Drive folder containing the model weights saved after the initial training.
+These pre-trained weights enable the model to be applied to new datasets for prediction purposes without needing to retrain from scratch, streamlining future analysis and ensuring consistency with the original model configuration.

 ### 1.2.1 Predictive_model.ipynb
 In this notebook, we implement the algorithm for our predictive model using the Random Forest methodology.
 This model aims to predict the probability of an accident based on various factors, including the provinces of origin and destination, meteorological conditions, and the specific day of the year.
 The code is organized into two main sections.